-At the end of 2018, my wife Maša and I recently made the tough decision to move in with her parents so we could save money for our move to Slovenia.
+At the end of 2018, my wife Maša and I made the tough decision to move in with her parents so we could save money for our next big adventure.

-We had been renting a two-bedroom townhouse in a central location for three years.
+We rented a two-bedroom townhouse in a central location for three years.
 We were in a relatively new area, with the property itself being about six years old.

-The layout of the property was reasonably simple, sitting at two stories with lots of open space, natural light, large bedrooms and a carport.
+The property’s layout was reasonably straightforward, sitting at two stories with lots of open space, natural light, large bedrooms and a carport.

 Being suckers for a minimalist aesthetic, our colour palette included white, birch and grey.
-We had minimal things in the townhouse, as friends would often visit and could see that we didn’t have much.
+We had minimal things in the townhouse, as friends would often visit and see that we didn’t have much.

 At least on the surface.

-Then in December 2018, we started moving.
+Then we started moving.
 We thought we could knock out our move in a couple of carloads, easy.

 We ended up making multiple trips to the tip, and we needed quite a bit more than a few carloads to clear our things.
 What’s worse is that we sold most of our furniture and appliances as we were planning at the time to move overseas.

 I was devastated to see all of the things we had accumulated.
 Where the heck did all of this stuff come from?
 We had a tidy minimalist home, but somehow we had way more than we thought.

 When I reflect on this experience, I start to see the cracks in our system.
 And I can attribute all of this to one thing.
 Storage.

-Between our closets, tall-boy, understair attic, and shed, we had buried away a whole bunch of things that we no longer needed.
+Between our closets, tall-boy, the under-stair attic, and shed, we had buried away a whole bunch of things that we no longer needed.